Based on our research and reviews, here are the 8 best dash cams under $100:

 The best dash cam under 100 is the Campark Dashcam 4k UHD DRV.
 It’s our top pick because it comes with all the basic functions one may want in a dash cam.
 These functions include G-sensor protection, loop recording, HD video resolution and the best wide-angle view among many others.

 To add to our confidence and yours as well, there are hardly any negative reviews, and among the few that do exist, there are no severe complaints or issues.
+You can always increase the level of protection with highly recommended backup cameras, though.

 What to Look for When Buying a Good Dash Cam under 100